photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 [Learn more ›](https://docs.photoprism.app/getting-started/config-options/#docker-image)

-!!! tip ""
+!!! info ""
-    If you are experiencing a similar problem with a custom configuration that we did not provide or recommend, please try changing it to see if that helps before asking our team or community members for support. 🛟
+    If you are experiencing a similar problem with a custom configuration that we did not provide or recommend, please try changing it to see if that helps before [asking our team](https://www.photoprism.app/kb/getting-support) or [community members](https://github.com/photoprism/photoprism/discussions) for support. 🛟

 ### IPTables Firewall